apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.appMasterEnv.[EnvironmentVariableName]</code></td>
   <td>(none)</td>
   <td>
-     Add the environment variable specified by `EnvironmentVariableName` to the Application Master process launched on YARN.
+     Add the environment variable specified by <code>EnvironmentVariableName</code> to the Application Master process launched on YARN.
 The user can specify multiple of these and to set multiple environment variables.
 In yarn-cluster mode this controls the environment of the SPARK driver and in yarn-client mode it only controls